 Please find below details of the curriculum for this term:

-This term we will be reading Beowulf: Dragon Slayer in our reading lessons and When Hitler Stole Pink Rabbit in our English lessons.
+This term we will be continuing to read When Hitler Stole Pink Rabbit.

 We would like you to record how much you read each day in your reading record.
 Remember, it does not necessarily need to be a book, it can be a magazine or newspaper article.